 Testing and Rollback Policies

 All Infrastructure RFCs shall have Pre-Change activities documented to include Quality Assurance (QA) testing with validated results.
-(Testing can take place in a staging/live environment if lab testing is not an option.)
+Testing can take place in a staging/live environment if lab testing is not an option.

 All RFCs shall include rollback procedures that describe the manner in which the change shall be reversed or remedied if unsuccessful or in the event testing is not feasible.

 The scheduled maintenance window should include the time estimates required to roll back the change.
-The roll back plan should state specifically at what point during the change roll back should take place, if roll back is required (For example, if the change takes 30 minutes and the roll back plan takes 10 minutes; then the maintenance window should be scheduled for 40 minutes).
+The roll back plan should state specifically at what point during the change roll back should take place, if roll back is required.
+For example, if the change takes 30 minutes and the roll back plan takes 10 minutes; then the maintenance window should be scheduled for 40 minutes.

 Change Implementation Policies